 Probably the most important accessory you can install in your rain harvesting system is a leaf catcher or leaf eater.

 Most commonly installed at each downpipe connected to your tank a leaf eater will stop leaves and larger debris from entering your tank.
 We have a wide range of models available to suit different gutters, heights and installations.
-A must have low-cost accessory for your rainwater tank.
+A must have low-cost accessory for your rainwater tank in Adelaide.

 FIRST FLUSH DIVERTERS